-Fantasy Football: Starts, Sits, Sleepers and Risks for every game in Week 2
+Fantasy Football: Starts, sits, sleepers and risks for every game in Week 2

 Start Him

-Are we buying into the Bears defense as being strong against the run?
-Well, in seven games last year plus one this year they've held all but one running back to under 100 yards and given up just two rushing touchdowns (interestingly enough, all of those numbers went to Latavius Murray in Week 17 last season).
-So not only was the unit strong last season, but it should be stronger with Khalil Mack and Roquan Smith in the fold.
-This is a bad omen for Carson, who only had 10 touches last week and will continue to split his workload with Rashaad Penny.
-Try to sit him if you can.
+Without allowing a touchdown, the Buccaneers have yielded 210 yards and an 83 percent catch rate to opposing tight ends so far.
+While Vance McDonald matched James in targets last week and actually ran more routes, it's James who's been displaying improved athleticism with five catches of 20-plus yards already.
+He had one such kind of catch all of 2017.
+Given the Bucs' issues against playmaking tight ends, I'd say the matchup very much favors James.
+He's the ultimate plug-and-play tight end off waivers for Week 3.

 So who should you sit and start this week?
-And where does every player stack up?
-Visit SportsLine now to get Week 2 Fantasy football rankings for every single position, and see which shocking QB is going to finish in the top five, all from the model that out-performed experts big time last season.
+Visit SportsLine now to get Week 3 Fantasy football rankings for every position, plus see which QB is going to come out of nowhere to crack the top 10, all from the model that out-performed experts big time last season.

 Fantasy Football Today Newsletter